sneaky-potato/sneaky-potato.github.io/content/blog/dynamic-array.md

 ## Growth Factor
 Now to answer, what should be optimal growth factor for this operation?
 We first need to define the cost of the operation for this question to make sense.
-To understand this, let's take a look at what factor existing systems use-
+To understand this, let's take a look at what factor existing systems use[^1]

 | Implementation          | Growth Factor |
 | ---                     | ---           |